nayefahmad/survival-analysis-notes/src/2022-02-09_smoothing-the-km-estimate.md

 probability to the occurrence of an event.
 This is not reasonable in many cases.
 A smoothed survival estimate will avoid this issue.

+The best way to smooth the survival curve seems to be via the hazard function.
+That is, we first get a smoothed hazard function, then convert that to a survival function.
+Here, we explore two ways to get a smoothed hazard function from data:

+1. Using manual binning and getting a piecewise-exponential hazard function.
+Implemented by the `muhaz::pehaz` function.
+2. Using manual/automatic bandwidth selection and kernel-based methods.
+    Implemented by the `muhaz::muhaz` function.

-We use the following relationship to get the survival function from the hazard function:
+We use the following relationship to get the survival function back from the hazard function:

 *S*(*t*) = *e*<sup>( − *H*(*t*))</sup> = *e*<sup>(∫<sub>0</sub><sup>*t*</sup>*h*(*x*)*d**x*)</sup>